 - Halloween on Hillcrest | Address: Hillcrest Avenue & Frankfort Avenue, Louisville, KY

-3. Go on a Haunted Walking Tour of Old Louisville
+3. Go on a Haunted Walking Tour

+- Ghost Tour: Old Louisville is one of the most beautiful neighborhoods of Louisville.
 The streets are lined with massive old trees and the largest collection of historical Victorian homes in the world.
 Suck it, San Francisco!
 A walk through this historic neighborhood in autumn is the best way to fully absorb the fall colors and see some truly incredible Halloween lawn displays.
+As you explore blocks of gorgeous, mansion-esque, Victorian homes, you can uncover the chilling stories of their former inhabitants on an Old Louisville Ghost Tour.

 If you’ve ever watched a TV show about the most haunted places in the world, you’ve probably heard of the Waverly Hills Sanitorium.